ananace/matrix-synapse/README.md

 A Kubernetes-optimized Synapse image, example manifests can be found in the [kubernetes](kubernetes/) folder.

+For a managed deployment, look at the charts available at;
+https://gitlab.com/ananace/charts - supports workers, handles the signing key as a secret.
+https://github.com/dacruz21/matrix-chart/ - lacks workers, mounts a PVC for signing key, includes bridges and a mail relay.

 &nbsp;

 To run with workers, create worker configuration files and launch with - for instance;